open-policy-agent/regal/docs/opa-one-dot-zero.md

 - Styra Blog: [Renovating Rego](https://www.styra.com/blog/renovating-rego/)
 - OPA Blog: [OPA 1.0 Is Coming, Here's What You Need to Know](https://blog.openpolicyagent.org/opa-1-0-is-coming-heres-what-you-need-to-know-c8fb0d258368)
 - OPA Blog: [Announcing OPA 1.0: A New Standard for Policy as Code](https://blog.openpolicyagent.org/announcing-opa-1-0-a-new-standard-for-policy-as-code-a6d8427ee828)

-## Community

-If you have any questions related to OPA 1.0 and Regal, please join the Styra community on [Slack](https://inviter.co/styra) and we'll be happy to help you out!